Finally, do you want to avoid paying Comcast’s early termination fee?

 Note:- This guide is limited to those willing to cancel their residential contracts.
 It may not work if you own a Comcast business account.

 How Much Is Comcast Early Termination Fee?

-Comcast/Xfinity impose a fee to cancel your subscription before the contract ends.
+Comcast/Xfinity imposes a fee to cancel your subscription before the contract ends.
 The fee is $10/month for the remaining months of the contract.
-For instance, if you cancel your subscription with 9 months remaining, Comcast will charge you $90 early termination fee.
+For instance, if you cancel your subscription with 9 months remaining, Comcast will charge you a $90 early termination fee.

 Comcast Cancellation Policy

 This is perhaps the best thing about Comcast.
 They offer a 30-day money-back guarantee.
 They want to be the reason behind their customer’s happiness, but if Comcast fails to satisfy you, you can claim your money within 30 days of installation.

 This is perhaps the best customer commitment by Xfinity.
 Should you want Comcast to waive your early termination fee, follow these steps:-

 Also Read:- How To Cancel DirecTV Subscription in 5 Easy Steps

 1. Keep All Your Documents Handy:-